 Rainfall frequency estimates are used as design tools in water resource projects.
 Rainfall frequencies are summarized in the National Oceanographic (NOAA) Atlas 14-Point Precipitation Frequency Estimates.
 Previously, Technical Paper No. 40 (TP-40) Rainfall Frequency Atlas of the United States (also published by NOAA) was used to determine rainfall frequency estimates.
 The use of Atlas 14 estimates provides an advantage to Technical Paper No. 40, as estimates are based on data from denser networks with longer periods of record, and regional frequency analyses and new spatial interpolation techniques are used.
-Table 2.4 lists rainfall frequencies for the Twin Cities area, applicable to the City of New Hope.
+Table 2.4 lists rainfall frequencies for the City of New Hope, interpolated to the City's Civic Center Park from surrounding rainfall stations.
 The data taken from Atlas 14 are solely based on historical rainfall events and are not an extrapolation of data trends to predict future events.